 - Adventist Health

 Applying to PCC is free and only takes a few minutes.Apply now

-This program has an additional application process.
+Limited entry awards have an additional application process.
 Learn about the prerequisite requirements for the Medical Assisting program.